 Moist things like your washcloth are the perfect paradise for bacteria to latch onto.
 The only surefire way to keep bacteria at bay is to grab a new washcloth before you wash your face each time.
 If a new washcloth seems a bit excessive for your daily routine, use your hands to scrub your face.
 And make sure you switch your towel out every couple of days too.
 Damp towels also harbour lots of bacteria.

-Find out 11 more everyday items you don’t wash nearly enough.
+Here are 11 everyday items you don’t wash nearly enough.

 You clean surfaces at room temperature

 Heating your tub, sink, and tiles just 10 degrees above the normal air temperature “doubles the effectiveness” of alkaline cleansers, Jenny Botero, resident manager of Crystal Gateway Marriott in Arlington, Virginia, told HGTV.com.
 For the best results, fill your tub or sink with the hottest water you can run from the tap.
 Let the piping hot water sit for a few minutes before you start scrubbing and cleaning surfaces.